Guide to Sandakan and Sepilok: Wildlife Conservation in Borneo

 Feeding times: Daily feeding sessions take place at 9:30 AM and 2:30 PM at Platform A, and 11:30 AM and 4:30 PM at Platform B.

 Proboscis monkeys are highly animated and their quirky features makes them super fun to watch.
-You can tell who the alpha males are because they have the biggest noses.
-And they sit in the centre the feeding platforms hogging a lot of the food.
+You can tell who the alpha males are because they have the biggest noses, and they sit in the centre the feeding platforms hogging a lot of the food.
 Yep, if you have a big nose, you’re king of the pack.

 Note: There are two platforms: A & B. They are located a 5 minutes’ drive apart or approximately 30 minutes walk.
 I think some visitors only go to platform A, not realising that there are two.
 Platform B is larger and has a room that provides information about the monkeys and the history of the sanctuary.